 Medellin made clear that Presidential memoranda do not generally carry the force of law, even where they implicate important foreign affairs interests.
 Aside from powers derived from statutes and treaties, or powers expressly granted by the Constitution, the only other "narrow set of circumstances" in which the Medellin Court recognized preemptive authority involves "the making of executive agreements to settle civil claims between American citizens and foreign governments or foreign nationals."
 Id. at 1371.
 The President's power to make such agreements has "been exercised since the early years of the Republic," and the practice "has received congressional acquiescence throughout its history."
 Garamendi, 539 U.S. at 415.
 Such agreements are "legally binding," Barclays Bank Plc v.
-Franchise Tax Bd., 512 U.S. 298, 329 (1994), and have long been held to have "the full force of law."
+Franchise Tax Bd., 512 U.S. 298, 329 (1994), and have long been held preemptive power, conflicts with this point from Justice Ginsburg's dissent.

+to have "the full force of law."
 United States v.
 Walczak, 783 F.2d 852, 856 (9th Cir.
 1986) (citing United States v.
 Pink, 315 U.S. 203 (1942)).

-Neither Medellin nor Garamendi suggested that, aside from powers granted by statute, treaty, or the Constitution, as well as executive agreements to settle international disputes, there was any other relevant authority that would allow the President to preempt state law.
-Here, the panel misinterpreted Garamendi in stating that the executive agreements there were "not central to the Court's finding of preemption."
-Slip op. at 11430 (citing Garamendi, 539 U.S. at 417).
-Nothing in the cited materials supports this conclusion.
+Neither Medellin nor Garamendi suggested that, aside from powers granted by statute, treaty, or the Constitution, as well as executive agreements to settle international disputes, there is any other relevant authority that would allow the President to preempt state law.
 Although Garamendi relied on executive branch statements to illuminate the policy animating the executive agreements, see 539 U.S. at 411 & 422, it does not suggest that such a statement alone has preemptive force, or that the state statute at issue would have been preempted in the absence of an executive agreement.
 Indeed, Medellin noted that, with respect to executive agreements, "the limitations on this source of executive power are clearly set forth," 128 S. Ct. at 1372, and emphasized that the "authority to settle international claims disputes pursuant to an executive agreement" is "narrow and strictly limited."
-Id. "[T]he Court has been careful to note that "[p]ast practice does not, by itself, create power.""
+Id. "[T]he Court has been careful to note that '[p]ast practice does not, by itself, create power."
 Id. (quoting Dames & Moore v.
 Regan, 453 U.S. 654, 686 (1981)).

 The Supreme Court's decision in Barclays Bank is also instructive.
 There, in the analogous foreign commerce clause context, the Court rejected the contention that amicus briefs or letters from the administration to a state governor had the power to preempt, finding they "lack the force of law."
-512 U.S. at 328-30 & n.30.
+512 U.S. at 328-

+30 & n.30.
 Indeed, the Supreme Court considered this point so indisputable that it used it in another context as an example of a "broken circle" of logic: "[T]hat Executive agreements may displace state law . . . and that unilateral presidential action (renunciation) may displace Executive agreements, does not produce the 'logical' conclusion that unilateral presidential action may displace state law."
 Steel Co. v.
 Citizens for a Better Env't, 523 U.S. 83, 97 n.2 (1998) (citation omitted).